HomeInsuranceLandlord (Residential Rental) Insurance

 Does landlord insurance cover tenant damage in WA?

-Your landlord policy covers damage to the building from covered perils like fire, storms, and vandalism.
-It does not cover tenants' personal belongings or normal wear and tear.
-If a tenant intentionally damages the property, vandalism provisions may apply.
-Many Washington landlords require tenants to carry renter's insurance as a lease condition to close this coverage gap.
+The policy covers damage to the building from covered perils — fire, storms, vandalism.
+It doesn't cover tenants' belongings or normal wear and tear.
+Intentional damage may fall under vandalism.
+Most WA landlords require renter's insurance as a lease condition to close this gap.

 What is loss of rental income coverage?

-Loss of rental income coverage pays you the rent you would have collected if your property becomes uninhabitable due to a covered event like a fire or major water damage.
-In Washington, where repairs can take months due to contractor availability and permitting, this coverage prevents a devastating income gap while you continue paying mortgage and taxes on the property.
+It pays you the rent you would have collected if your property becomes uninhabitable from a covered event — a fire, major water damage.
+WA repairs can take months due to contractor availability and permits.
+This coverage prevents a brutal income gap while you keep paying the mortgage.

 Is umbrella insurance worth it for Washington landlords?

-Strongly recommended.
+Yes — strongly recommended.
 A tenant injury lawsuit can easily exceed your primary liability limits.
-If a tenant's child falls down stairs or a guest is injured by a deck collapse, damages can reach $1M or more.
-Umbrella policies for residential landlords cost $25-$75/month for $1-2M in additional coverage — an inexpensive layer of protection relative to the risk.
+A child falls down stairs, a deck collapses with guests — damages hit $1M+.
+Umbrella for landlords costs $25-$75/month for $1M-$2M of extra coverage.
+Cheap for the protection.

 Get Your Landlord (Residential Rental) Insurance Quote Now

-Join hundreds of Washington landlord (residential rental)s who trust SmartInsured for fast, affordable coverage from A-rated carriers.
+Washington landlord (residential rental)s trust SmartInsured for Commercial Property and General Liability coverage from A-rated carriers.
+Get your free quote — no obligations, no credit card required.

 No obligations